-We do not have a formalized non-employee director compensation program.
+Historically, we have not had a formalized non-employee director compensation program.
 No director received any cash compensation or equity awards in fiscal year 2016.
 In accordance with company policy, we reimburse all of our non-employee directors for all reasonable and customary business expenses incurred by them in their service as directors.
-As of December 31, 2016, Ms. Thunen held an option to purchase 592,500 shares of our common stock with an exercise price of \$0.18 per share.
+As of December 31, 2016, Ms. Thunen held an option to purchase 59,250 shares of our common stock with an exercise price of \$1.80 per share.
 No other non-employee director held any equity awards as of December 31, 2016.